COVID CULTURAL COMMISSIONING FUND

 The CCC Fund raised $69,000 to fund a $1000 award for 69 artists and other creatives.
 The money was raised through a collaborative partnership between TreeFort Music Fest, The Morrison Center, and the Boise City Department of Arts and History.
 It was funded by individual donors, the J.A. and Kathryn Albertson Family Foundation, the Velma V. Morrison Center for the Performing Arts, ExtraMile Arena, The Rolph Charitable Fund and others.

 Surel's Place generously gave studio residencies to eight artists.
-I was also awarded a residency that will be completed August 27th through September 5th.
+I was awarded a residency completed August 27th through September 5th.

 PANDEMIC IN BLUE